 There are many regulations that provide benefits for prospective borrowers.
 In Arizona, Auto Equity Loan lenders have to be flexible with payment plans; as well as other provisions:

-- Loans that are made for $500 or less cannot have monthly interest rates that exceed 17%
+- Loans that are made for $500 or less are capped.

-- As the loan amount increases, the interest rate allowed on the sum borrowed decreases (to the point where any loan over $5,000 cannot have a monthly rate that exceeds 10%)
+- As the loan amount increases, the interest rate allowed on the sum borrowed decreases.

 Potential borrowers may decline the loan at any time prior to the loan being signed and have no obligation if they decide it’s not the right option.